 There are also countless mixes, as well as many color variations and patterns.

 It’s no surprise that some people have a difficult time trying to figure out what kind of feline friend to choose.

 If you aren’t looking for a specific purebred cat, and instead want a unique kitty to share your your life, why not choose one with an interesting color?
 The tortoiseshell coloring is definitely one of the more intriguing options.

 In fact, there are so many interesting things to learn about these cats that we have compiled them together in a list!
 If you are not sure if a tortie cat is the one for you, maybe these fun facts will change your mind.

 So, it’s time to check out 30 outstanding tortoiseshell cat facts.
 Some of these you may know, but we are sure that some will surprise you.

 1. Tortoiseshell vs Calico

 Although people are not always aware of the differences, the tortoiseshell calico cat and the tortoiseshell are actually two different types of cat.

 Calico is the term used to describe a tricolored or patched coloration that includes white.
-In other words, the cat will have black and orange patches.
+In other words, the cat has a random pattern of black, orange and white patches.

 2. Dilute Tortoiseshells